masters3d/keyboard_layout_config_mapper/README.md

 ## Layout

 We are going to base this layout on the ergodox but it also needs to overlap with glove80 and the kinesis360 as i have these on preorder (as of 2022) :).

+ROWS:

 For this we are going to add a sixth row when usually we would only need five rows since the glove80 has a function row.
 In addition I also have a kinesis advantage 2 which includes all the function keys.
-Columns will be 8x2=16 since we need both sides.
-Total amount of rows are 6.
-6x16= 96keys
+To support thumb clusters we are going to add another row at the bottom for a total of seven rows.

+COLUMNS:
+Initially there was going to be 8x2=16 columns since we need both sides.
+Six for the keys themselves, one column for the additional function keys that are supported by ergodox and kinesses 360, and one column to accomodate the thumb cluster overflow.
+I have seen decided that seven would be enough for our usecase which the advantage of this giving us a square grid.

+Total amount keys 7x7x2= 98

 ## Keycodes